-Consistent with its philosophy of providing incentives that link compensation to firm performance, in determining the appropriate mix of compensation between base salary, annual cash incentives and stock-based compensation, the committee assesses the performance of each Named Executive Officer after the year is complete against management's annual business plan.
-The plan provides the committee with a detailed assessment of management's expectations for M&T's performance, including its return on assets, return on equity, earnings per share growth, expense management, revenue growth, market concentration, credit quality measures and various other financial performance measures.
-The committee assesses the performance of each Named Executive Officer in light of the business plan and the performance of the firms in the comparison group.
+Consistent with its philosophy of providing incentives that link compensation to firm performance, in determining the appropriate mix of compensation among base salary, annual cash incentives and stock-based compensation, the Committee assesses the performance of each NEO after the year is complete against management's annual business plan.
+The plan provides the Committee with a detailed assessment of management's expectations for M&T's performance, including its return on assets, return on equity, earnings per share growth, expense management, revenue growth, market concentration, credit quality measures and various other financial performance measures.
+The Committee assesses the performance of each NEO in light of the business plan and relative to the performance of the firms in the comparison group.

-The committee considers a number of factors specific to each executive's role when determining the amount and mix of compensation to be paid.
-These factors are briefly summarized in the table below.
+The Committee considers a number of factors specific to each executive's role when determining the amount and mix of compensation to be paid.
+These factors are briefly summarized in the table below:

-Executive Officers

-Factors Included among Committee Considerations

-All Named Executive Officers

-- Compensation of comparable executives at the comparison group firms - Financial performance of M&T (especially on a "net operating"

-basis, which excludes the effect of one-time gains and expenses) over the most recent fiscal year and the prior three years

-- Composition of earnings - Asset quality relative to the banking industry - Responsiveness to the economic environment - Achievement of M&T compared to its corporate, financial, strategic and operational objectives and business plans and compared to the performance of the comparison group firms - Cumulative stockholder return - Restrictions placed on compensation by the TARP Compensation Standards

-Named Executive Officers other than the Chief Executive Officer

-- Recommendations of the Chief Executive Officer and Executive Vice President of Human Resources - Individual performance based on discussion between the Chief Executive Officer and the committee
+Executive Officers Factor actors Included among Committee Considerations All NEOs • Compensation of comparable executives at the comparison group firms • Financial performance of M&T (especially on a "net operating" basis, which excludes the effect of one- time gains and expenses) over the most recent fiscal year and prior years • Achievement of M&T compared to its corporate, financial, strategic and operational objectives and business plans and compared to the performance of the comparison group firms • Cumulative shareholder return • Restrictions placed on compensation by the TARP Compensation Standards NEOs other than the Chief Executive Officer • Recommendations of the Chief Executive Officer and other applicable senior managers • Individual performance based on discussion between the Chief Executive Officer and the Committee

 Role of Compensation Consultants.
-In 2009, and as it has for the past several years, the Nomination, Compensation and Governance Committee retained the services of Mercer to assist in the development of the comparison group and perform a review of the Named Executive Officers' compensation.
-Mercer's review included a review of the following components of NEO compensation:
+In 2010 the Nomination, Compensation and Governance Committee retained the services of McLagan to perform a review of the NEOs' compensation and to provide insights into the anticipated compensation levels at the comparison group for 2010 performance.
+McLagan's review included a review of the following components of NEO compensation:

-- · base salaries;
+- base salaries;

 - annual incentives; and

 - long-term incentives, including stock-based compensation.

-The review compared NEO compensation to the compensation disclosed in the 2009 proxy statements of the comparison group.
-The committee uses information about the comparison group to help assess the competitiveness of the Company's pay practices.
-Mercer also assisted M&T in assessing the impact of the TARP Compensation Standards on M&T's compensation practices and provided an opinion to the committee regarding the reasonableness of the compensation determinations made with respect to the Named Executive Officers in January 2010.
-Additional information regarding Mercer and a description of the services provided by it and its affiliates to M&T, including the fees paid by M&T, is provided in this Proxy Statement in the section below entitled "Corporate Governance of M&T Bank Corporation."
+The review compared NEO compensation to the compensation of the comparison group as determined by McLagan based on information provided by the comparison group in the 2010 proxy statements, surveys and other sources.
+The Committee uses information about the comparison group to help assess the competitiveness of the Company's pay practices.
+McLagan also provided an opinion to the Committee regarding the reasonableness of the compensation determinations made with respect to the NEOs in January 2011 and their compliance with the TARP Compensation Standards.
+Additional information regarding McLagan and a description of the services provided by it and its affiliates to M&T, including the fees paid by M&T, is provided in this Proxy Statement in the section below entitled "CORPORATE GOVERNANCE OF M&T BANK CORPORATION."

 Components of Executive Compensation.
-Consistent with M&T's compensation philosophy of linking NEO incentives to those of stockholders, the committee historically tended to award more compensation in the form of equity versus cash relative to members of the comparison group.
-This philosophy also explains why M&T generally pays less in base salary (which is less sensitive to performance) than members of the comparison group.
+Consistent with M&T's compensation philosophy of linking NEO incentives to those of shareholders, the Committee historically tended to award a relatively higher percentage of compensation in the form of equity than members of the comparison group.
+This philosophy also explains why M&T historically has generally paid less in base salary (which is less sensitive to performance) than members of the comparison group.